autoplot/documentation/javadoc/org/autoplot/orbit/OrbitDataSourceFactory.md

+# org.autoplot.orbit.OrbitDataSourceFactory

-# org.autoplot.orbit.OrbitDataSourceFactoryOrbit data sources added for demonstration purposes, but it will also be useful for showing
+Orbit data sources added for demonstration purposes, but it will also be useful for showing reference orbits.
+An example URI is "vap+orbit:rbspa-pp&timerange=2014"

- reference orbits.
-An example URI is "vap+orbit:rbspa-pp&timerange=2014" OrbitDataSourceFactory( )
+# OrbitDataSourceFactory( )

 ***